-- FAR helps donors translate their aspirations into specific philanthropic objectives by identifying campus programs and activities that merit support.
+- FAR helps donors translate their aspirations into specific philanthropic objectives by identifying meritorious campus programs and activities.

 - FAR works with donors to create proposals for new projects or initiatives.
 We understand how to work with college faculty and other campus leaders to develop innovative opportunities for students to enrich their college experiences.

 - FAR assists alumni from a particular college or college class, families who wish to establish a memorial fund, and other groups of individuals with a common purpose in order to make a joint gift.